E-r-1-c/networking-labs/01-layer2-switching/04-layer2-security-hardening/README.md

 ![Port Security Verification](./images/01-port-security.png)

+The output confirmed that:

+- Port Security was enabled
-The output confirmed that Port Security was enabled, the port was limited to one MAC address, sticky learning was active, and shutdown violation mode was configured.
+- The port was limited to one MAC address
+- Sticky MAC learning was active
+- Shutdown violation mode was configured
+- The authorized MAC address was learned

 ---

 ### Port Security Violation

-An unauthorized device was introduced after the authorized MAC address had already been learned.
+An unauthorized device was connected after the authorized MAC address had already been learned.

 ![Port Security Violation](./images/02-port-security-violation.png)

-The switch detected the unauthorized MAC address and placed `Fa0/2` into an err-disabled state, preventing the device from accessing the network.
+The switch detected the new MAC address and placed `Fa0/2` into an err-disabled state.

+This prevented the unauthorized device from using the protected port.

 ---